foxglove/mcap/docs/specification/README.md

 When using a Statistics record with channel_message_counts, the Summary Data section MUST contain a copy of all Channel Info records.
 The Channel Info records MUST occur prior to the statistics record.

 > Why?
-The typical usecase for tools is to provide a listing of the types and quantities of messages stored in the file.
+The typical use case for tools is to provide a listing of the types and quantities of messages stored in the file.
 Without an easy to access copy of the Channel Info records, tools would need to linearly scan the file for Channel Info records to display what types of messages exist in the file.

 ### Metadata (op=0x0B)